Municipal Dam Grant Program

 - A project description and cost estimate for the dam removal with sufficient detail to determine which costs will be grant eligible.

 - An application under s.
 31, Wis.
 Stats. for a permit or approval to abandon and remove the dam.
 The abandonment application should be completed and submitted prior to or with the grant application.
-Additional application materials will be required at a later date.

 - A delineation of the 100-year floodplain upstream of the dam with the dam removed and materials necessary for inclusion in a zoning ordinance.*